 What ends up happening to people who attend these elite schools is very interesting to me.
 A good many continue to work hard once accepted, while others think just because they were accepted, that’s good enough.
 The students who continue to work hard ultimately crush these students.

 I have witnessed a very familiar pattern in the work world.
 People get a job based on their enthusiasm, past employment record, and other related factors.
 Once hired, they work extremely hard to earn praise and recognition.
 They are given increased responsibility at the company, more and more tasks, and people to supervise.
-As these workers earn more responsibility, the company traditionally begins to watch them less closely.
-At this point, these people have two choices:
+As these workers earn more responsibility, the company traditionally watches them less closely.
+These people have two choices:

-2. Begin to coast and let others do the work, keep things the same as they are, relax, buy new things, take more vacations, and take time off.
+2. Coast and let others do the work, keep things the same as they are, relax, buy new things, take more vacations, and take time off.

 The latter is what probably 50 percent of people do once they reach a certain stage or accomplish a certain goal in their careers.
-In my career I have seen far too many go this direction.
-What ends up happening when people start coasting is generally one of two things: one, the company fires them, or two, the company puts pressure on them to improve, and they simply decide to leave, believing their status does not merit this sort of treatment.
+In my career, I have seen far too many go this direction.
+What ends up happening when people coast is one of two things: one, the company fires them, or two, the company puts pressure on them to improve, and they simply decide to leave, believing their status does not merit this sort of treatment.